This page contains affiliate links. Please read our disclosure for more info.

 My Aviator Comfort Skinny jeans are wonderfully, buttery soft and felt comfortable as soon as I put them on.
 They are form fitting but not constricting and are so stretchy that I even did yoga in them.

-I could imagine wearing them on a long flight without getting uncomfortable.
+I often wear them on long flights without getting uncomfortable.
 The midrise comes just below my belly button when standing (and just above when sitting).

 I love the huge front pockets on Aviator jeans.
 Seriously, they are the largest I’ve ever found on women’s clothing!
-There’s more than enough space to fit a larger phone or even a passport.
+There’s more than enough space to fit a larger phone or passport.

 There’s also a hidden zipped pocket inside one of the back pockets which could be good for stashing a credit card or little cash when you need a bit more security.